zonk1/dash-bitcore-docker/README.md

 This repo is for running dacash bitcore (with insight).

-Note that the dacashd 0.12.1 binary with bitcore patches is pre-built here for convenience.
+Note that the dashd 0.12.1 binary with bitcore patches is pre-built here for convenience.

 Requirements
 ----